Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Matching criteria

-An authorization policy matches an association when all of the following are true:
+An authorization policy matches an association when the following conditions are true:

 - The policy's subjects (who is authorized) contain a